alphagov/govuk_ab_analysis/README.md

  `full_sample_taxon_ab_2019_947858.csv.gz` in `sampled_journey` in `DATA_DIR`.
 #### Using the notebook
 You can open the `generate_ab_rl_mvp.ipynb` notebook and adjust the `filename` therein, to `full_sample_taxon_ab_2019_947858.csv.gz`.
-The bootstrap reps is set to a standard 10,000 and alpha is set to 0.01 after the Bon Ferroni correction of alpha / number of tests (alpha ~ 0.05 for the related links experiments).
+The bootstrap reps is set to a standard 10,000 and alpha
+ of 0.05 is automatically corrected to ~0.0125 after the Bon Ferroni correction of alpha / number of tests.

 #### Running the analysis module programmatically
 In the console run the script and pass it the `filename` of the processed sampled dataframe found in the `sampled_journey` directory in DATA_DIR.
 You can also adjust the logging level for extra verbosity and detail as the derivation of metrics can take some time.
+We suggest you leave the default settings for alpha, m and boot_reps.

 ```
 src/analysis.py sampled_processed_journey.csv.gz --debug-level DEBUG